- CMV disease afflicts up to 40% of untreated AIDS.

 - Findings often nonspecific, expect lymphocytic pleocytosis for CNS disease.

-- Occasionally, CSF my yield low glucose and/or PMN pleocytosis seen with encephalitis (ventriculo-encephalitis > diffuse) and polyradiculomyelitis (100-200 PMNs/ml on average).
+- CSF may yield low glucose and/or PMN pleocytosis seen with encephalitis (ventriculo-encephalitis > diffuse) and polyradiculomyelitis (100-200 PMNs/ml on average).

-- CSF CMV PCR: preferred method for diagnosing CMV neurological involvement.
+- CSF CMV PCR: a preferred method for diagnosing CMV neurological involvement.

 - CSF CMV viral cx: insensitive, but 100% specific if positive.